-You can submit new evidence if your asylum claim has been refused and you have no more right to appeal.
+You can submit new evidence if your asylum claim has been refused or withdrawn and you have no more right to appeal.
 This is called a ‘further submission’.

-The new evidence must be something that you didn’t have until now.
+The new evidence must be something that you did not have until now.

 You can be prosecuted and forced to leave the UK if you give false evidence.